scottystephens/stratifi/docs/archive/TINK_OAUTH_IMPLEMENTATION.md

 2. Redirects to Tink's authorization page
 3. User selects their bank
 4. User logs in to their bank
-5. User authorizes Stratifi
+5. User authorizes Stratiri
-6. Redirects back to Stratifi
+6. Redirects back to Stratiri
 7. Accounts appear automatically

 ### Subsequent Connections
 - Tink may cache the user's session
 - User might not need to re-enter credentials
 - This is **normal behavior** for OAuth providers
-- Controlled by Tink, not Stratifi
+- Controlled by Tink, not Stratiri

 ## Testing